learn-co-curriculum/dsc-recursive-functions/README.md

-In general, recursive functions can also often be replaced with stacks which determine a queue for successive function calls.
+In general, recursive functions can also often be replaced with stacks that determine a queue for successive function calls.
 See the resources below which adds some more context on this.

 ## More on Scopes